Roundtable: “How Companies Can Work With U.S. Law Enforcement”

 New York, NY

-The 4th Annual Journal of Law and Cyber Warfare Symposium will feature moderated discussions around emerging cyber security issues, focusing on cyber warfare and how companies can respond to cyber-attacks by state actors.
+The 4th Annual Journal of Law & Cyber Warfare Symposium will feature moderated discussions around emerging cyber security issues, focusing on cyber warfare and how companies can respond to cyber-attacks by state actors.
 The symposium is attended by senior in-house counsel, industry leaders, business stakeholders and senior officials from domestic and foreign government agencies.

 The symposium speakers represent an unparalleled group of cyber security experts with a wide variety of industry expertise and knowledge.
 Our panels are designed to provide attendees with forward-thinking discussion from a diverse group of experts on topical legal, policy and business cyber-security issues.